sethwklein/transfer/README_CB.md

 The concept is that if you give it a file, it takes input from that, otherwise it provides output.

+### Cross Platform Compatibility

+Newline handling on Windows can result in a few extra.

 ### Future Changes

 * Support for files, not just `stdin` (`-`)